 Submerge at The Science Gallery Bengaluru, India

 Past Exhibitions 2019

 Growing at the Zhi Art Museum in Chengdu, China

-“ArchaeaBot” is on show as part of “Time Portals” which opened at Furtherfield on 9th May 2019 and ran until 20th October 2019 as a public exhibition.
+“ArchaeaBot” was shown as part of “Time Portals” which opened at Furtherfield on 9th May 2019 and ran until 20th October 2019 as a public exhibition.

 On/OFF at Museum of Ethnography, Lviv, Ukraine for the TETRAMATYKA Festival